tradle/mycloud/README.md

 npm run build:yml
 ```

-### Install some more tools (pre-requisite only for development)
+### Install local playground tools

 - [redis](https://redis.io/topics/quickstart) - a key value store used by the local simulator of AWS's IoT broker.
 (On OS X, you can `brew install redis`)

+### Install development tools

 - [jq](https://stedolan.github.io/jq/download/) - a great command line JSON parser (On OS X, you can `brew install jq`)
 - [typescript](typescriptlang.org) - if you plan on doing any development (`npm i -g typescript`)
 - The [Serverless Framework](https://github.com/serverless/serverless) - this is already installed as part of `devDependencies`, but you may also want it installed globally so you can use the serverless cli (`npm i -g serverless`)

-## Get Started

-### Local Playground
+## Local Playground

-Note: if you don't care about playing locally and want to skip ahead to launching Tradle in the cloud, skip this section
+*Note: if you don't care about playing locally and want to skip ahead to deploying Tradle MyCloud to the cloud, skip this section*

 Goal: set up an environment where we can talk to the chatbot that comes in the box, and see how we can develop our own.

-#### Start docker, redis
+### Start docker, redis

 ```sh
 # make sure you have docker running